jump-dev/Ipopt.jl/README.md

 This release of Ipopt.jl contains a number of breaking changes, however, we anticipate that this will be the last breaking change before Ipopt v1.0.

- * The MathProgBase wrapper has been removed
+ * The MathProgBase wrapper has been removed.
  * The C API has been refactored in a breaking way:
    * All functions are now named the same as their C counterparts
    * `addOption` has been removed in favor of explicit calls to `AddIpoptStrOption`, `AddIpoptIntOption`, or `AddIpoptNumOption`
    * The jacobian and hessian callbacks no longer take a `mode::Symbol` argument.
 Instead, the `values` is `nothing` if the structure is requested.
+ * The signature of the `Ipopt.CallbackFunction` function has changed to remove `prob::IpoptProblem`.
+Use `callback_value` instead of accessing internal fields.

 # Ipopt.jl